-Mr. James Jones, Finance Director, has been associated with the natural resources industry for over 20 years.
-He is a chartered accountant by profession.
-He served as finance director of Conroy Petroleum and Natural Resources Plc from its formation until 1994, when he joined with Professor Conroy to create Conroy Diamonds and Gold Plc.
-He has served as finance director and secretary of that company since its inception in 1995.
-He became Finance Director and Secretary of this Company on its formation.
+Mr. James Jones, Finance Director, has been associated with the natural resources industry for many years.
+A Chartered Accountant, he was Finance Director of Conroy Petroleum and Natural Resources/ARCON from its formation until 1994.
+He was a founding director of Conroy Gold and Natural Resources and has served as Finance Director and Secretary of that company.